sndrs/megalog/readme.md

 ### Options

-You can override the defaults with an optional parametres object, as a second argument:
+You can override the defaults with an optional parameters object, as a second argument:
 - `heading` adds or overides the heading

 Megalog uses [chalk](https://github.com/sindresorhus/chalk), so all colour settings can be overridden using the [chalk presets](https://github.com/sindresorhus/chalk#colors)